top of page

 STROKE

-A stroke often changes a person's life, as it can often lead to speech impairment, visual impairment, or paralysis.
+A stroke often changes a person's life, as it can often result in speech impairment, visual impairment, or paralysis.
 To reduce long-term damage, rapid acute care and early rehabilitation are essential.

 Typical signs are